DemocracyEarth/wallet/README.md

 >In the United States, you have today created a law, the Telecommunications Reform Act, which repudiates your own Constitution and insults the dreams of Jefferson, Washington, Mill, Madison, DeToqueville, and Brandeis.
 These dreams must now be born anew in us.

 >You are terrified of your own children, since they are natives in a world where you will always be immigrants.
 Because you fear them, you entrust your bureaucracies with the parental responsibilities you are too cowardly to confront yourselves.
-In our world, all the sentiments and expressions of humanity, from the debasing to the angelic, are parts of a seamless whole, the global conversation of bits.
+In our world, all the sentiments and expressions of humanity, from the debasing to the angelic, are parts of a seamless whole, the planetary conversation of bits.
 We cannot separate the air that chokes from the air upon which wings beat.

 >In China, Germany, France, Russia, Singapore, Italy and the United States, you are trying to ward off the virus of liberty by erecting guard posts at the frontiers of Cyberspace.
 These may keep out the contagion for a small time, but they will not work in a world that will soon be blanketed in bit-bearing media.

 >Your increasingly obsolete information industries would perpetuate themselves by proposing laws, in America and elsewhere, that claim to own speech itself throughout the world.
 These laws would declare ideas to be another industrial product, no more noble than pig iron.
 In our world, whatever the human mind may create can be reproduced and distributed infinitely at no cost.
-The global conveyance of thought no longer requires your factories to accomplish.
+The planetary conveyance of thought no longer requires your factories to accomplish.

 >These increasingly hostile and colonial measures place us in the same position as those previous lovers of freedom and self-determination who had to reject the authorities of distant, uninformed powers.
 We must declare our virtual selves immune to your sovereignty, even as we continue to consent to your rule over our bodies.
 We will spread ourselves across the Planet so that no one can arrest our thoughts.